ohana23/blog/_posts/2020-06-05-ipad-pro-sucks.md

 You stare at it till the screen goes to sleep, and then you look back up at Steve.

-"You bastard," you say under breath.
+"You bastard," you say under your breath.
 And then you smile, "you damn genius bastard."